-We are currently using artificial intelligence systems (AI) to build an algorithm to identify peanut pods in images taken by Watson in 2022 (Figure 1).
-Once the image analysis is complete, we will compare the actual yield and estimated pod counts to the data generated from the robot images.
+We are currently using artificial intelligence systems (AI) to build an algorithm to identify peanut pods in images taken by Watson in 2023 (Figure 1).
+Once the image analysis is complete, we will compare actual yield and estimated pod counts to the data generated from the robot images.
 Our goal is to eventually have the computer do this analysis "on the go" in the field without the need for human intervention or for secondary image analysis.
-There are many other traits that we are interested to measure with the robot in the coming growing season.

-We were recently awarded additional funding to support the team that will be in charge of data collection and image analysis, and to cover some of the operational costs associated with large-scale deployment.
-Our goal is to continue to develop a machine that can operate autonomously over rough terrain, under muddy conditions, and before and after the peanut canopy closes.
-Our intent is to first deploy the robot in breeding trials, but other research programs will eventually also benefit from this technology.
+There are many other traits that we are interested to measure with the robot in the coming years.
+Our intent has been to first deploy the robot in breeding trials, but other research programs will eventually also benefit from this technology.
 It could even be used some day to scout grower's fields for disease or nutrient issues.
 This machine has a great deal of potential for growers as well as researchers.